Early On Oakland (Birth- 3 Years)

 Director of Special Education- Natalie Kulikowski

 Natalie Kulikowski is the Director of Special Education for Ferndale Public Schools.
 Ms. Kulikowski oversees special education referrals/ evaluations, the development, implementation and evaluation of programs and services for students with an IEP, records and data collection, as well as the department budget, staffing and teacher/ support staff evaluations.
-She is responsible for administering the district's Early On/ Early Intervention, Early Childhood Special Education, K-12 programs/ services for students with an IEP, and the Adult Transition program for students ages 18- 26 who require additional support after earning a certificate of completion.
+She is responsible for administering the district's Early On/ Early Intervention, Early Childhood Special Education, K-12 programs/ services for students with an IEP, and special education services for students ages 18- 26 who continue to be eligible/ require further support.
 Ms. Kulikowski ensures district compliance with federal, state and local administrative rules and regulations and is responsible for district reporting to these entities.
 In addition, Ms. Kulikowski serves as Ferndale Public Schools 504 Coordinator and supervises the 504 evaluation/ eligibility process and the development and implementation of 504 plans district-wide.

-Tamara Edwards is the Special Education Administrative Assistant for Ferndale Schools.
-Ms. Edwards provides essential administrative support to parents/ families and staff in areas such as Medicaid billing, special education pupil accounting, department budgeting and purchase orders, MISTAR documentation/ data entry, Early Childhood referrals and residency verification and scheduling/ coordination of staff development and training events.
+Tamara Foster is the Special Education Administrative Assistant for Ferndale Schools.
+Ms. Foster provides essential administrative support to parents/ families and staff in areas such as Medicaid billing, special education pupil accounting, department budgeting and purchase orders, MISTAR documentation/ data entry, and scheduling/ coordination of staff development and training events.